Esplanade

 No analysis available

-I searched for explicit references to patrol service or roving security.
-The listings consistently mention 24-hour security, excellent security, or security teams, but do not state that the building has a security patrol.
+I looked for direct references to security patrol or roving patrol service.
+The listings mention 24-hour security, outstanding security, and security teams, but not a patrol service specifically.

 No analysis available